Destin Burglary Defense Attorneys

 Burglary is a serious felony in Florida but often, it is the result of kids making poor decisions while bored.
 Breaking into cars is probably the most common Burglary charge in Destin.
 Many of my Burglary clients are young teens who made a stupid mistake.
 Their parents are often shocked to realize that although popping locks on cars does not seem like something you could go to prison for, under Florida law, you can.
 A simple mistake of “kids being kids” by breaking into a car or going into someone’s garage can lead to a permanent felony conviction and a possible prison sentence.

 My name is Tim Flaherty.
-I’ve been a criminal defense attorney in Destin and Okaloosa County since 2001.
+I’ve been a Destin burglary defense lawyer since 2001.
 Brandy Merrifield is my partner.
 Our clients depend on us to protect their freedom and their future.
 We take that responsibility very seriously.

 If you or a loved one were recently arrested for Burglary in Destin, we would like to help.
 Call Flaherty Defense Firm at (850) 460-7470.

 What if the police want to question me about break-ins in Destin?

 This is very common with car burglaries, or Burglary of a Conveyance.
 If there have been a recent string of car break-ins, the police will be under a lot of pressure to “solve” the case and make arrests.
 Maybe someone gave the cops your name, or maybe someone matching your description was seen in the area.
 Either way, if the police suspect that you were involved, they will want to talk to you.

 Do not make the mistake of talking to the police without talking to an experienced criminal defense attorney first.
 It is very unlikely that you will talk yourself out of trouble.
 It is far more likely that you will land yourself in even deeper trouble.

 What does it mean to commit Burglary in Florida?

 Burglary is defined in Florida Statute 810.02 as follows: